Superrehtard/old_diaspora_wiki/Roadmap.md

 - - Can we run Diaspora from a Nexus One?

 - In general call us out with more elegant solutions

+### Other
+- Javascript compatible view templates (handlebars.js looks promising)

+- Taxonomy of social types: creating interfaces for all of the activity stream types, so people could make and send their own types on the file in between diaspora seeds. could be tied to the parser/generator?